Jordan-Finlay/blog_online/README.md

 # Credits

-__Content__

-- I used google for some images and pixabay for a few others - https://pixabay.com/images/search/logo/
-- Other than that, I've not used any third parties for any logos/design/pictures etc
+- I used google for some images and pixabay for a few others - https://pixabay.com/images/search/logo/ Other than that, I've not used any third parties for any logos/design/pictures etc